OthankQ/100-days-of-code/r1-log.md

 ### R2D61

 Practiced laying views out on screen using auto layout and setting constraints.
 Still confused on how to set different constraints for different screen sizes and orientations.

+### R2D62

+Added shuffle functionality to the quiz app.
+Refreshed myself on creating class, inheriting, overriding in Swift